ubports/click/doc/file-format.rst

 Every Click package must include the following control fields:

- * Package: unique name for the application
- * Version: version number of the application
  * Click-Version: the current version number of this specification

 The package manager must refuse to process packages where any of these